Back

 Surfacing what the prompt doesn't say.

-Scholarship prompts are designed to be open-ended — but winning scholarship essays carry hidden criteria that committees never write down.
-Socratic.ai surfaces those criteria during the questioning process — so users write toward them without being told what to say.
+Scholarship prompts are designed to be open-ended, but carry hidden criteria that committees never write down.
+Socratic.ai surfaces those criteria during the questioning process, so users write toward them without being told what to say.

 Hidden criteria surfaced from the scholarship prompt